-Because of its overlap with Biology and Psychology requirements, students majoring in Neuroscience and Behavior will be disallowed from double-majoring in Psychology or in Biological Sciences with a Neurobiology concentration.
+Because of its overlap with Biology, students majoring in Neuroscience and Behavior will be disallowed from double-majoring in Biological Sciences with a Neurobiology concentration.
 Similarly, Neuroscience and Behavior majors will be disallowed from obtaining a minor in Cognitive Neuroscience or in Biological Sciences with a Neurobiology concentration.

 Questions?
 Contact: Michael Shiflett, Ph.D.

 Mauricio Delgado, Ph.D.